 Determined to not let the high adrenaline disappear and head straight home, Laura and I stayed on to explore further a field.

 We hired a car and went on a slippery road trip, through the Ring of Kerry.
-In search of architectural eye candy, we whizzed around seeking castles.
+In search of architectural eye candy, we whizzed around chasing castles.